Centre should clear MSP confusion, assure farmers, says Bihar CM Nitish Kumar on protests

 The chief minister said the government must also clear misconceptions about the legislation that allows farmers to sell outside mandis notified by the Agricultural Produce Market Committee.

 Kumar spoke of his own experience of abolishing Agricultural Produce Market Committee mandis in 2006, and how it helped Bihar in boosting production.
-“As you all know, we had abolished these [APMC mandis] way back in 2006 and introduced a system for procurement through PACS [primary agriculture credit societies],” he says.
+“As you all know, we had abolished these [APMC mandis] way back in 2006 and introduced a system for procurement through PACS [primary agriculture credit societies],” he said.
 “Procurement in Bihar, in fact, picked up only after that.”

 The Farmers’ Produce Trade and Commerce (Promotion and Facilitation) Bill and the Farmers (Empowerment and Protection) Agreement of Price Assurance and Farm Services Bill were passed on September 20.
 The Essential Commodities (Amendment) Bill was approved after a chaotic voice vote in Rajya Sabha on September 22.
 The three Bills received President Ram Nath Kovind’s assent on September 27.